Recycled products are already being used in many areas of our lives. (See the graphic Use of Recycled Plastics in Germany 2017.)

 Collect, clean, granulate and spin: the recycling cycle of PET bottles.
-Water-shedding products such as bags and backpacks are made with the fibers resulting from this cycle.
+Water-resistant products such as bags and backpacks are made using the fibers that result from this cycle.

-A granulate is then produced that can be spun into yarn and woven into fabric.
-This reduces landfill waste because old textiles are recycled and not disposed of.
-There is also no additional need for petroleum in the reclamation of polymers.
+This produces a granulate that can be spun into yarn and woven to make fabrics.
+This reduces landfill waste, as these materials are recycled rather than disposed of.
+There is no additional need for petroleum in the reclamation of these polymers.

 One of our favorite materials is S.Café® recycled polyester.
 This material involves a spin mass made from recycled, melted polyester granulate that is mixed with used coffee grounds.

 The material is partially biobased, dries fast, provides UV protection and has the bonus effect of being antimicrobial, which prevents odors and allows us to eliminate the use of chemical anti-odor finishes.
 This is a great thing and it is why we are using this material in T-shirts, jackets, fleece products and chamois for bike shorts.

 It’s not just synthetic materials that can be recycled.
 In the Summer Collection 2019, we also used 100 % recycled down as insulating fill for our sleeping bags.
 You can find more information about it here.

 VAUDE wants to continue to promote the use of recycled materials so we have raised our requirements within the VAUDE Green Shape label for the Summer Collection 22 – a product must have at least 50 % recycled weight content to earn the Green Shape label.

 More information about the Green Shape criteria can be found here.

 You can check the exact recycled content of your product directly in the care label or in the material overview in our online store.